ekansh-dwivedi/Interview-Exercise/index.md

 1. Form is ADA compliant
 2. Disabling JS on Browser should not impact the functionality
-3. Regex is implmeneted for the fields
+3. Regex is implemented for the fields

 ### Sample form